Low energy limit for the resolvent of some fibered boundary operators: Fredholm fibered boundary Dirac operators

-The term $c(\omega)$ is defined in terms of the second fundamental form and the curvature of $\phi:\pa M\to Y$.
+As described above, the term $c(\omega)$ involves the second fundamental form and the curvature of $\phi:\pa M\to Y$.
 Those depend only on the fiberwise metric, so really are pull-back of forms on $\pa M$ via the projection $(0,\infty)\times \pa M\to \pa M$.
 However, when measured with respect to the metric $g_{\cC_{\phi}}$, that is, in terms of the $\phi$-tangent bundle, the part involving the curvature is $\mathcal{O}(x^2)$ when $x\searrow 0$, so does not contribute to the indicial family $I(D_b,\lambda)$.
 However, the part coming from the second fundamental form is $\mathcal{O}(x)$, so does contribute to the indicial family.

 To describe this more explicitly, suppose first that $\cC=(0,\infty)\times Y$ is spin and consider the Dirac operator $\eth_{\cC}^{\cS}$ associated to the cone metric

 and acting on the sections of the spinor bundle $\cS$ over $\cC$.
 If $\psi$ is a section of $\cS|_{\{1\}\times Y}$, let $\overline{\psi}\in\CI(\cC;\cS)$ be the section obtained by parallel transport of $\psi$ along geodesics emanating from the tip of the cone.
 This induces a decomposition